ria18405/Microtasks/Microtask4/README.md

 **STEPS:**

-1. Clone all these repositories to a local folder with their 2 remotes : origin and upstream.
+1. Clone all these repositories to a local folder with their 2 remotes : ```origin and upstream.``` To add upstream of a repo : ```git remote add upstream https://github.com/chaoss/grimoirelab-repo.git ```  (change repo with repo-name)

 	-SirModred